 It took maybe a second and a half for what he meant to register.
 When it did, we jumped up and cheered, then ran to the showers.
 I noticed that the guys who’d said they weren’t going to shower until after we won our first game were in the showers too.

-Parker told me Lane would drive us home, so I phoned Dad and told him I had a ride.
+Parker told me Lane wanted to drive us home, so I phoned Dad and told him I had a ride.

 I wanted to show my mom and dad the Checklight™ and the best time turned out to be after dinner.
 They seemed excited about it and maybe even a bit relieved.
 Especially Mom, and that didn’t surprise me at all.